-- FNP- (585 total over 4-7 semesters; 1170 hours required for graduation).
-Clinical experiences are across the lifespan and approved by the instructor using the course objectives. - PMHNP (585 total over 5 semesters).
+- FNP- 780 hours total over 4-7 semesters; 1170 hours required for graduation Clinical experiences are across the lifespan and approved by the instructor using the course objectives. - AGACNP/FNP 1560 hours total over 5-6 semesters required for graduation.
+Clinical experiences are across the lifespan and approved by the instructor using the course objectives. - PMHNP- 780 hours total over 5 semesters.
 Clinical experiences are across the lifespan approved by the instructor using the course objectives.

 Students may request a limited number of faculty-approved indirect patient care clinical time.
 It is highly recommended with frequent national requirements changes to complete as many direct patients care hours as possible out of the total number of required clinical hours for their registered degree concentration (emphasis) area.
 No conference is required in the graduate nursing program.
-If a student chooses to attend a conference or certification review course, the student is responsible for all associated costs for attending a conference, not the university or the School of Nursing.
+If a student chooses to attend a conference or certification review course, the student is responsible for all associated costs for attending a conference, not the university or the College of Nursing.